 • I am co-founder and owner of TshwaneDJe Software and Consulting, and lead developer of a.o.
 TLex Lexicography Software (used by publishers like Oxford University Press), tlTerm Terminology Management Software, tlCorpus Corpus Query Software, and tlDatabase generic data editing software.

 • Professional gamedev / VR (Virtual Reality) (specializing in C++ dev and 'low-level' APIs, eg Direct3D, OpenGL, Vulkan, as well as higher-level engines like Unreal Engine).
-24+ years C/C++ experience.
+Over 20 years C/C++ experience.

 • Me in the press »

 • Some small open source games I've written or am busy working on (hobby 'side projects'): Sokoban; a Tetris-like game; Dave Gnukem (a retro-style cross-platform open source 2D side-scrolling shooter inspired by Duke Nukem 1 ~1991 - I had abandoned this project, but in Oct 2016 decided to finish it, and 🆕 Apr 2018 released Version 1)

 'Bubbles', Bridges, Language Software, Dictionaries & Education